 - 2 bay leaves

-- Use a 4-quart slow cooker.
-Coat the ceramic insert with cooking spray.
+- Coat the ceramic insert of your slow cooker with cooking spray.

 - Heat 2 teaspoons olive oil in a large skillet over medium high heat.

 - Sprinkle the chicken thighs with salt and pepper and add to the skillet.
 Cook until they are lightly browned, about 3 minutes, and then turn them over and brown on the other side, about 3 minutes more.